 Thank you to Avraham Deutsch’s office and Yair Givati for authoring this article.

-For Israeli tax purposes, an Israeli resident is defined as an individual whose center of living is in Israel taking into account the person’s family, economic and social links.
+For Israeli tax purposes, an Israeli resident is defined as an individual whose center of life is in Israel taking into account the person’s family, economic and social links.

-An important presumption will apply in either the following circumstances:
+An important presumption will apply in either of the following circumstances (the “days test”):

 - The individual is present in Israel at least 183 days in a tax year ending 31 December,